-1. On the Hollywood Bowl Grounds
+On the Hollywood Bowl Grounds

-2. Highland Camrose Park
+Highland Camrose Park

 If you are running late, but still want a picnic experience, all is not lost.
 I would recommend the Highland Camrose Park at 2101 North Highland, just south of the Bowl.
-It’s basically on the way to the Bowl, if you walk up from my recommended parking area, on the left side of Highland right before the Bowl.
+It’s basically on the way to the Bowl if you walk up from my recommended parking area, on the left side of Highland right before the Bowl.

 It’s a nice park with lots of picnic tables, designed for people who are going to the Bowl.
-I walked by at 6PM for a 7PM concert, and there were still picnic tables available.
+I walked by at 6 PM for a 7 PM concert, and there were still picnic tables available.
 I would also recommend this park if you’re with a large group of people that wants to picnic together.

 Enjoying the Show

-If you took all of my advice, you won’t need to mess around with food too much because you picnic’d beforehand.
+If you took all of my advice, you won’t need to mess around with food too much because you picnicked beforehand.
 Later, when it gets dark, you should be nice and warm because you brought your jackets and a blanket.
-Towards the end of the show, your butt won’t be sore after sitting on the hard bench because you brought seat cushions.
+Towards the end of the show, your butt won’t be sore after sitting on the hard bench because you brought or rented seat cushions.
 Oh, and if you need to use the restroom, it should be easy to get out of your row because you chose seats near the aisles!